EPCCed/2023-09-21_Singularity_Nottingham/_episodes/singularity-blast.md

 ~~~
 {: .output}

-Now we have our database we can runqueries against it.
+Now we have our database we can run queries against it.

 ## Run a query against the BLAST database